geerlingguy/JJGWebView/README.md

 pop a JJGWebView on your navigation stack, and the class will take care of the rest.

-    // Import JJGWebView.h at the top of your class.
+    // Import JJGWebView.h (at the top of your class).
     #import "JJGWebView.h"

     // Open a link in JJGWebView.